-The local programme will launch in Torbay on Monday 26 July 2021 and will run for 4-weeks across Torbay in youth centres and other venues.
-A healthy lunch will be provided to everyone taking part.
+The activities programme will launch in Torbay on Monday 20 December 2021 and will run for 2-weeks across Torbay at locations including the Acorn Centre and Windmill Centre in Torquay, Torbay Leisure Centre and Roselands Nursery in Paignton.
+Each session includes a healthy lunch.
 Specific provisions are available for children with SEND or additional needs, at no additional costs to parents or carers.

 Families whose children are in receipt of benefits-related free school meals that are interested in booking their children onto one of the sessions can do so by visiting the events page.